streamlink/streamlink-twitch-gui-wiki/Installation.md

   - #### Streamlink portable

-    Download the portable version from the [Streamlink website][streamlink-windows].
+    Download the portable version from the [Streamlink website][streamlink-portable].

   - #### Chocolatey